 Injuries to children can cause both short-term and long-term consequences.
 Because your child is young, it isn’t uncommon for child injuries to be particularly expensive.
 Your child could require treatment for years or even decades for the most serious injuries.

-Our legal team at Catania & Catania, P.A. will work hard to hold the responsible parties accountable.
+Our legal team at Catania and Catania Injury Lawyers will work hard to hold the responsible parties accountable.

 You deserve to be compensated for all of your out-of-pocket expenses, which are called economic damages.